mcfunley/pugsql/docs/tutorial.md

 queries.connect('postgresql://mcfunley@localhost/dbname')
 ```

-Of course you probably do not want to hardcode your password into your source files like this.
 For more advanced uses, you can also pass a [SQLAlchemy Engine object](https://docs.sqlalchemy.org/en/13/core/connections.html#sqlalchemy.engine.Engine) to the `set_engine` method on the module instead.

 ### Running Queries